tkah/home-assistant-rasp-pi/README.md

 These are the steps I took to set up my Home Assistant Raspberry Pi system.
 I've written them mostly so I can recreate the process again without having to search everywhere for the details.
 However, they should be useful to others setting up a similar system.
 The only knowledge I assume you have is some basic familiarity with the command line and how to save/close files using `nano` or `vim`.

-__System Description__: Server Kiosk, alarm, motion sensor, door/window sensor
+__System Description__: Pi, server kiosk, alarm, motion sensor, door/window sensor, old Android smartphone

 __Table of Contents__